pablo-meier/Pablog/posts/2012-12-14-shootings.md

 <img src="/img/2012/12/assault-rifle.png" alt="yeah, this is reasonable" />

-### "The solution is more guns/the victims could have protected themselves with guns."
+<h3 id="the-solution-is-more-gunsthe-victims-could-have-protected-themselves-with-guns">"The solution is more guns/the victims could have protected themselves with guns."</h3>

 Jesus, NO. In [61 mass killings, none of them were stopped by civilians with guns.][2]
 Do you _really_ suggest students at Virginia Tech (and by extension, every